ITRS-Group/cordial/docs/tools/geneos/geneos_init_demo.md

 ```
   -A, --archive PATH or URL           PATH or URL to software archive to install
-  -e, --env NAME=VALUE                Add environment variables in the format NAME=VALUE.
-Repeat flag for more values.
   -i, --include PRIORITY:{URL|PATH}   (gateways) Add an include file in the format PRIORITY:PATH
 ```